What are anti-wrinkle injections?

 Anti-wrinkle injections have become increasingly popular treatments for both men and women at all stages of life.

-As skin ages, fine lines develop around areas of movement, particularly around the eyes (crows feet), frown and forehead.
-These are formed due to the habitual pulling of the skin by the mimetic muscles of the face.
-Treatment targets and weakens the muscles causing these lines.
+As skin ages, fine lines develop around areas of movement, resulting in lines around the eyes (crow’s feet), lines between the eyebrows (frown lines) and lines on the forehead (horizontal forehead lines).
+These form because of the habitual pulling of the skin by the muscles of facial expression (mimetic muscles of the face).

 Facial muscles are arranged into groups that oppose the action of each other (agonist and antagonist).
 It is the balance between the agonist and antagonist that determines where certain facial features sit, e.g. the height and shape of the eyebrows.
 Interfering with this balance in a negative way can cause the eyebrows to sag or become too peaked (‘spocked’).
 It is therefore crucial to maintain or improve the balance in order to achieve an aesthetically pleasing outcome.

 It is also important to be mindful that facial ageing affects all four layers of the face, namely skin, muscle, subcutaneous fat and bone.
 It stands to reason that other treatment modalities, such as dermal fillers will play a more prominent role in delivering a refreshed appearance as we age.

 An additional point to consider is that the underlying structural ageing changes cause the face to sag.
 A number of the facial mimetic muscles, particularly those involved in smiling, elevate and lift the face.
 These elevator muscles of the face work overtime to compensate for the sagging, causing lines to form.
 Appreciating and recognising this phenomenon means that we treat these muscles judiciously to avoid causing further sagging.